elainebroche-dev/anagram/README.md

         3. Play Game screen
         4. End of Round screen

     - Normally, navigation through the screens will happen by interacting with the game selection buttons to play the game.
-However, there is also an "X" at the top left of each screen to help the user navigate more quickly.
-Clicking on the "X" when on the Username/Login screen (1) will close the browser window.
-Clicking on the "X" when on the Select Topic screen (2) will end the current game and return the user to the Username/Login screen (1).
-Clicking the "X" when on either the Play Game screen (3) or End of Round screen (4) will end the round and return the user to the Select Topic screen (2).
+However, there is also a "<<" icon at the top left of each screen except the Login screen to help the user navigate more quickly.
+Clicking on the "<<" when on the Select Topic screen (2) will end the current game and return the user to the Username/Login screen (1).
+Clicking the "<<" when on either the Play Game screen (3) or End of Round screen (4) will end the round and return the user to the Select Topic screen (2).

       ![Navigation Shortcut](documentation/to be written)